Phipps Conservatory and Botanical Gardens

 On the Phipps campus, evolveEA managed the LEED EBOM (LEED for Existing Building Operations and Maintenance) process to achieve operational performance goals such as reducing energy usage, installation of appropriate measurement and verification submetering equipment, identification of opportunities to improve efficiency, re-organizing and re-systematizing Phipps Green Team initiatives, improving organizational procurement practices, and optimizing waste reduction strategies.

 The Phipps Production Greenhouse earned LEED for Existing Buildings Operations and Maintenance Platinum Certification; illustrating the potential for our existing buildings to play an important role in reducing environmental impacts.
 The Platinum rating, USGBC’s highest, is notable because the conservatory has become a member of an elite group of buildings across the country.
 The Conservatory is also the first botanical garden in the nation to use LEED-EBOM to comprehensively improve the building’s Operations and Maintenance.

 The Certification represents the culmination of a multi-year effort to fully integrate sustainable operations within the Phipps organization.
 The campus in Schenley park contains some of the most technologically advanced green building systems, tools to monitor them, and comprehensive green operations and maintenance practices in the region.
 As part of this effort, evolveEA guided the project team to:

 - Conduct a historical and peer group energy benchmarking study to better understand the relative efficiency and unique operating characteristics found across the country’s greenhouses.

-- Instill organizational goals to toward achieving a zero waste, and environmentally sensitive campus and culture.
+- Instill organizational goals geared toward achieving a zero waste and environmentally sensitive campus and culture.